TensorFlow Serving

 With TensorFlow Serving, users can serve their TensorFlow models in a production environment without having to worry about the underlying infrastructure or the serving details.

-This is part of a series of articles about TensorFlow deployment.
+This is part of an extensive series of guides about machine learning.

 The Need for Tensorflow Serving